MND Australia

 • completing a course online

-• re-discovering or devoting more time to a hobby or passion
+• rediscovering or devoting more time to a hobby or passion

 Many symptoms and practical problems of MND can be eased with the right support.
-This can reduce worry and help you manage challenging emotions, when they arise.
+This can reduce worry and help you manage challenging emotions when they arise.
 Do seek professional help for any concerns about symptoms or practical difficulties as soon as you can.

-If you have a government funded care package or private health insurance it is worth checking to see if it maybe be able to help with these expenses as well.
-You can also use the Australia-wide ‘Find a Psychologist’ TM directory or call 1800 333 497.
+If you have an NDIS or Aged Care package you may be able to get help with these expenses as well.
+Private health insurance may also cover psychologist costs.
+You can also use the Australia-wide Find a Psychologist TM directory or call 1800 333 497.

-• Be kind to yourself, everyone is different and there is no right or wrong way to feel
+• Be kind to yourself, everyone is different and there is no right or wrong way to feel.